-Sarah Dunn, James Simpson, Adam Gee and James Trainor discuss why organisations should review their compliance with the Superannuation Guarantee.
+Sarah Dunn, James Simpson and James Trainor discuss why organisations should review their compliance with the Superannuation Guarantee.

 As the cornerstone of Australia’s retirement system, superannuation is in the constant glare of personal, government and media scrutiny.

 Government enquiries and union backed research, have identified potentially significant underpayment of employer Superannuation Guarantee (SG) obligations.
 Consequently, SG compliance has become a particular focus of the Australian Taxation Office (ATO).

 As highlighted in the media last year, an Australian university detected a payroll systems error which had led to the accidental underpayment of SG contributions to a large number of employees over a number of years.